pydantic/pydantic/docs/usage/plugins.md

 ??? api "API Documentation"
     [`pydantic.plugin`][pydantic.plugin]<br>

-Pydantic has an API for creating plugins.
+Pydantic provides an API for creating plugins.
 The API is exposed via the `pydantic.plugin` module.

 On your plugin you can _wrap_ the following methods: